Non-negative matrix factorization: Relation to other techniques

 That method is commonly used for analyzing and clustering textual data and is also related to the latent class model.

 NMF with the least-squares objective is equivalent to a relaxed form of K-means clustering: the matrix factor W contains cluster centroids and H contains cluster membership indicators.
 This provides a theoretical foundation for using NMF for data clustering.
 However, k-means does not enforce non-negativity on its centroids, so the closest analogy is in fact with "semi-NMF".

 NMF can be seen as a two-layer directed graphical model with one layer of observed random variables and one layer of hidden random variables.

 NMF extends beyond matrices to tensors of arbitrary order.
 This extension may be viewed as a non-negative counterpart to, e.g., the PARAFAC model.

 Other extensions of NMF include joint factorization of several data matrices and tensors where some factors are shared.
 Such models are useful for sensor fusion and relational learning.

-NMF is an instance of nonnegative quadratic programming (NQP), just like the support vector machine (SVM).
+NMF is an instance of nonnegative quadratic programming, just like the support vector machine (SVM).
 However, SVM and NMF are related at a more intimate level than that of NQP, which allows direct application of the solution algorithms developed for either of the two methods to problems in both domains.